Austin-Williams/share-price-calculator/README.md

 Let P<sub>y</sub>, P<sub>n</sub>, P<sub>i</sub> be the probabilities that the market will resolve to Yes, No, and Invalid (respectively).

-Then the expected value of the trader's shares are given by:
+Then the expected value of the trader's position is given by:

 P<sub>y</sub>S<sub>y</sub> + P<sub>n</sub>S<sub>n</sub> + P<sub>i</sub>(0.5S<sub>y</sub> + 0.5S<sub>n</sub>)